Become a Member

 There are many reasons to become a member First Parish in Framingham.
 The decision to join is an individual process of discernment.
 Since we are not a creedal religion, there is no requirement that you subscribe to a particular set of religious beliefs.
 To say yes to a community is powerful on a personal level.
 If you have found yourself coming back again and again, and feel that Unitarian Universalism is the right tradition for you or your family, we encourage you to become a member.
 We rely on members to support First Parish through attendance in services, volunteering and financial support.
 Becoming a member also strengthens our faith denomination’s presence in this country.

 Steps to Becoming a Member

 It is helpful if you fill out a brief membership form after you sign the membership book.
-This form will ask for your contact preferences and what interests you might have in current fellowship groups, affinity groups or volunteering opportunities.
+This form will ask for your contact preferences, interests in fellowship groups, affinity groups or volunteering opportunities.
 The Church Administrator & Membership Coordinator can provide you this form.

 We hold a New Member Recognition Ceremony during a Sunday Worship Service.
-All new members are invited up to the front for a group reading and to receive their membership certificate.
+All new members are invited (but not required) to the front for a group reading and to receive their membership certificate.

 To maintain your membership in good standing, active participation in services (or congregation activities) or a donation of record of at least $100 is required each year.